IguideME/pen-test-deployment/README.md

    helm list --all-namespaces
    ```

-2. Install (or upgrade) the chart from the root of this repository:
+2. Install (or upgrade) the chart from the folder with the `Chart.yml` you're targetting:
    ```bash
    helm upgrade --install iguideme .
    ```